Yedda Romualdez joins 20th Congress under Tingog party-list

 Election law provides that a party-list group could only win up to three seats.

-However, Garcia said the third, fourth, and fifth nominees of the party-list “either resigned” and a “had a conflict of interest” which is against their constitutional bylaws, leading to their removal.
+However, Garcia said the third, fourth, and fifth nominees of the party-list “either resigned” and “had a conflict of interest” which is against their constitutional bylaws, leading to their removal.

 “The action of their policymaking body, the board of directors, said that since the third, fourth, and fifth [nominees] were gone, the number six should get the seat,” Garcia said in Filipino in an ambush interview.